wvandeweyer/tall-flash/README.md

 <livewire:flash-container />
 ```

 ## Message types

-By default following levels are defined
+By default following levels are defined, but can be changed in the config file.

 - info
 - error
 - warning
 - success

-## Dismissable Messages

-Messages can be dismissed when chaining ```dismissable()```
-The package uses AlpineJS to hide the message in this case.
+When adding a level, you must also update the view ```flash-message.blade.php``` .
+The styles are included in the blade file for the sole reason Tailwind will scan it when purging classes.

 ---